 Provides students with the knowledge of how to become fit and well and the information and tools which will assist them in formulating a personal fitness/wellness program.
 The course will cover physical fitness, nutrition, weight management, addictive behaviors, diseases which are lifestyle related and stress management.
-Students are actively involved in their learning process through the use of computers and lab sessions and will be required to attend weekly workout sessions in the fitness center.
+Students are actively involved in their learning process through the use of computers and lab sessions in the fitness center.
 PED 214 Personal Training Internship (0-5)

 Provides students who plan on becoming a personal trainer, physical education teacher or for those entering the fitness field the opportunity to utilize the knowledge and skills provided in PED 208 and PED 212.
-Students will be assigned to lab settings (fitness centers, clubs) in order to practice their skills and will be under the supervision of both the Harper College physical education instructor and the supervisor of the assigned setting.
+Students will be assigned to lab settings (fitness centers, clubs) in order to practice their skills and will be under the supervision of both the Harper College physical education instructor and the supervisor of the assigned setting

-Prerequisite: PED 208 and PED 212 with grades of C or better, or consent of the instructor.
+Prereguisite: PED 208 and PED 212 with grades of C or better, or consent of the instructor.